Road Race of Champions (FB class)

 - Brabham BT38 [15?]
 (Bill O'Connor): New for Motul Rondel Racing at Hockenheim in mid-April 1972, and raced all season by Bob Wolleck.
 Raced once by Carlos Reutemann at Enna.
 Sold to Bill O'Connor (Highland Park, IL) for Formula B for 1973.
 To Chuck Dietrich (Sandusky, OH) for 1974, then fitted with a Cosworth BDA for 1975, 1976 and 1977.
 Subsequent history unknown.

 - Brabham BT29 (William Brown): Bill Brown (Memphis, TN) qualified for the 1973 Formula B Run-Offs with a Brabham BT29.
-He scored nine points by winning the Lake Afton SCCA National in mid-August 1973 but was still on that total until near to the end of the season when picked upo two more points.
+He scored nine points by winning the Lake Afton SCCA National in mid-August 1973, and two more for fifth place at Mid-America Raceway in September.
 Memphis is on the border of three Divisions, Southeast, Southwest and Midwest, and Brown faced a long haul to any National.
 He attended the Run-offs where he finished 10th.
 Previously, Brown had raced a Temple in Formula Super Vee and qualified for the Run-Offs in 1972.
-He returned in 1974, this time with a Chevrolet Camaro, when he was listed as Dr Bill Brown, so this is probably the Dr. William Russell Brown, a former SCCA racer, who died in 2004.
+Brown scored points in FB in a Brabham again in 1974 and 1975, and raced at Mid-America Raceway in May 1976.
+He moved to a FSV Lola for 1977.
+This is probably the Dr. William Russell Brown, a former SCCA racer, who died in 2004.
 Nothing more is known about the Brabham BT29.

 - Chevron B20 [71-1] (Jim Grob): The prototype Chevron B20 was completed in Formula B specification delivered to Jim Grob (Ft Lauderdale, FL) in time for the 1971 Run-Offs.
 Grob then raced the orange car at the Bogotá races in early 1972 and then in Southeast Div and Pro FB in 1972.
 He retained the car for 1973 and 1974, racing it in a total of four Run-Offs, before selling it to Peter Symonds (Rowley, MA) for the 1975 season.
 Symonds only raced it four times: two SCCA Regionals in 1975 and another two in 1976.
 Symonds advertised it in 1977.
 Its next owner was Jack Van Dell who raced it in Regionals in 1985.
 It was sold to Pierre Haverland (Belgium) in 1988 and then to Nelson Todd (Belfast, Northern Ireland) in 2000.
 To Laurent Fort (Arles, Provence, France) in 2006, then to Michael Henderson (Donaghadee, County Down, Northern Ireland) in 2007.

 - Lola T240 (Carl McIntyre): Carl McIntyre (Boulder, CO) raced a Lola T240 in MWDiv in 1973, finishing third in the division with 15 points.
-Geography would suggest this was the car raced by Bill Bachman (Boulder, CO/Nederland, CO) the previous year and then quite possibly became the car driven by Bob Young in 1974.
+Geography and a common entry number (#70) would suggest this was the car raced by Bill Bachman (Boulder, CO/Nederland, CO) the previous year and then quite possibly became the car driven by Bob Young in 1974.
 Nothing more known.

-- Lola T242 (Bob Lillquist): Bob Lillquist (St Petersburg, FL) raced a Lola T240 (or T242) in SEDiv Formula B in 1973, finishing third in the division.
+- Lola T242 (Bob Lillquist): Bob Lillquist (St Petersburg, FL) raced a Lola T240 (or T242) in Midwestern Council events in 1972, and then on his return from the Midwest to Florida, in SEDiv Formula B in 1973, finishing third in the division.
 At the VIR race in April 1973, Lillquist's car was shown as a T242 but at the equivalent race in 1974, it was shown as a T240 and had been converted to Formula Ford.
+A newspaper article in early 1973 said that it was a factory Lola that had been shipped from England to Bogota for the races there (at the start of 1972), and then returned to the US.
+This might be a muddled reference to Jim Harrell's Lola T242, but as the article did not even get Lillquist's name right, refering to him throughout as Bob Tullius, anything is possible!
 Nothing more known.

 The identification of individual cars in these results is based on the material presented elsewhere in this site and may in some cases contradict the organisers' original results.